 Kids and Teens Online (KON) teachers, Maggie, Jason, and Keith give us some insight into how to find an apartment in China.

-If you are looking to start a new adventure and would like to learn more about tips to find an apartment abroad, then watch the video below.
-Make sure you subscribe to the EF’s YouTube channel so that you can stay up to date with any changes, as well as learn more about living and working in China.
+If you are looking to start a new adventure and would like to learn more about tips to find an apartment abroad, then watch our video.
+Make sure you subscribe to the EF's YouTube channel so that you can stay up to date with any changes, as well as learn more about living and working in China.

 1. Where can I get good recommendations for good apartment hunting?

 You can chat with current EF teachers or refer to the agency list that EF provides during onboarding.

 2. Are agents easy to work with?